md-munna-khan/BACKEND-PH-TOUR-MANAGEMENT-SYSTEM/Readme.md

 }
 ```
 - here we can directly see the payment information inside the booking information we do not need to query for getting the payment information by searching using id.

+## 31-2 Create model for Booking and Payment
+- done in part-3